CIEX: THE CHEMICAL INNOVATION EXCHANGE

 CIEX is designed for senior-level R&D, innovation, and sustainability professionals from the consumer, industrial, and specialty chemical sectors.
 Now in its 11th edition, CIEX is focused on creating value by bringing together the right people, fostering synergies, and actively facilitating connections among potential partners.

-After a celebrated first edition of CIEX North America at The Center in Indianapolis, we are happy to return on September 17&18, 2025!
+After a celebrated first edition of CIEX North America at The Center in Indianapolis, we are happy to return on September 9&10, 2026!
 Expect an expanded show floor, additional networking opportunities, side events and of course two days of high-level exchanges and interactive discussions.

-View replays from CIEX NA 2024
+Watch replays from past CIEX events!

 Hear from innovative thinkers – keynotes, panels, roundtables, and interactive discussions.